nimaid/DiscreteQLogic/README.md

 *(I have been making a library of these parts for both Digital and LTspice, in order to simulate them before building them.
 You can find these libraries in their respective subfolders of this repository.)*

 For this list, I will use some shorthand notation to refer to the total transistor and resistor counts for each part.
 This shorthand will follow the format `xQyR`, where `x` is the total transistor count and `y` is the total resistor count.
 So, for example, an XOR gate which was labeled `6Q3R` would require 6 transistors and 3 resistors to build.
+Sometimes, you may see this count listed in the format `(!aQbR/xQyR)`.
+This means the simplest (lowest part count) version of the circuit has it's input(s) or output(s) inverted (the `!` means `NOT` or inversion). *This inverted version uses `a` transistors and `b` resistors.* In order to use the gate in it's non-inverted state, one or more NOT gates is needed, which increases the total part count per gate. *This non-inverted version uses `x` transistors and `y` resistors.* If you are using many of these gates with shared inputs (like a clock signal), it is more economical to invert that signal *once* before it then goes into each of the inverted variants of the gate.
+In addition, sometimes you get inverted outputs for free (like with latches and flip-flops), so you actually don't even need NOT gates a lot of the time!
+This can save a *TON* of components when building things like multi-bit registers or enablers, where the savings add up with more bits.

 Unless otherwise stated, all transistors are N-type.